ReySkumcnut/eww_hashcracker/README.md

        eww - the hash cracker
        made by: Rey S.

-Eww supports custom dictionaries, by replacing the ewwtable.txt with your own dictionary.
+Eww supports custom dictionaries, up to 21355 lines.
+You can replace ewwtable.txt with your own dictionary.

 Ewwtable dictionary is structured as [password] [hash] {newline} [password] [hash]